 New Yorkers love Christmas shopping and markets with hot winter drinks and unique gifts.
 Among the countless festive Christmas markets, there are some special ones.
-For example, the one in Bryant Park where you can buy crafts from local vendors while watching the ice-skating rink.
-Another one is Brooklyn includes vendors selling some unique items like signs for New York's boroughs or pictures of New York's subway in the 80s printed on anything from bags to postcards.
+For example, the Winter Village at Bryant Park where you can buy crafts from local vendors while watching the ice-skating rink.

 Christmas is indeed a time when New York looks especially festive and magical.
 Anywhere you go, you'll see lights and decorations.
 So don't hesitate to visit the most famous NYC Christmas markets and immerse yourself in winter magic.